morgankj/morgankj/README.md

 <h3>I am a full-stack web developer from Austin, TX.</h3>

 <h2>A bit about me:</h2>
-<p>Coming from a background in 🎨 art and design, I have a passion for compelling and clean applications.
+<p>Coming from a background in 🎨 art and design, I have a passion for dynamic and clean applications.
 <br>I have a Bachelors degree in Digital Entertainment Technology and 3 years of experience in challenging development environments.
 <br>I thrive off of working with friends and peers to bring ideas to life!</p>